KinmatTech/kinmatechBlog/README.md

 6. **Run the Application:**
    - Open your web browser.
    - Navigate to `http://localhost/blog` (replace `localhost` with your server's hostname if needed).
-   - You should see the home page of the blog admin site.
-URL: kinmatech.com.ng/blog
+   - You should see the home page of the blog admin site in localhost address.

 7. **Login:**
-   - Use the default admin credentials (username: `admin`, password: `admin`) to log in.
+   - Use the default admin credentials (username: `admin`, password: `admin`) to log in localhost.

+   - - Live URL: kinmatech.com.ng/blog - log in with same credentials above.

 8. **Change Default Admin Credentials:**
-   - After logging in, navigate to the admin settings page.
+   - After logging in on localhost, navigate to the admin settings page.
    - Change the default admin username and password for security purposes.

 ## Usage